-ECE's Mission, Objectives and Outcomes
+ECE's Mission, Objectives and Outcomes for the BSE Program

 The ECE Department contributes to the three-fold mission of the College and University to create, preserve, and disseminate knowledge by maintaining strong and highly interactive undergraduate and graduate programs and by carrying out high quality research in a limited number of focused areas.
 In addition the Department provides the College of Engineering and University with unique and vital expertise in several important and emerging areas of technology.